| |

 two collections of short stories, winning numerous awards, including

-five National Book Awards, the Commonwealth Essay Writing Award
+five Maltese National Book Awards, the Commonwealth Essay Writing

-and the Sea of Words European Short Story Award.
+Award and the Sea of Words European Short Story Contest.

 His first collection of short stories for adults, Qed Nistenniek